Through more than seven years on the market, Stardew Valley has somehow managed to remain one of the most popular farming sims out there.

 Other plant types

 Pretty much every other Stardew crop is easiest to manage when planted in 3X3 plots with a sprinkler planted smack dab in the middle.
-A quality sprinkler is capable of watering all eight plants around it when placed at the center of this design.
+A quality sprinkler is capable of watering all eight plants around it when placed at the center of this design, and an iridium sprinkler can go even farther — watering a full 24 adjacent tiles.
 If you can muster up enough sprinklers to cover all your crops, you’ll be freed of the most time-consuming aspect of farming.